Gulbarga Tur Dal: Description

 The local Tur Dal from Kalaburagi is unique compared to other varieties cultivated in Karnataka.
-It has a distinct taste, aroma, lesser cooking period, and higher shelf life quality.
+It has a distinct taste, aroma, shorter cooking period, and higher shelf life quality.
 This is due to the richness of calcium and potassium in the soils of the region, along with high milling qualities.

 The district's climatic conditions are relatively warm and dry, with less annual rainfall.
 Despite this, the region's highly fertile black cotton soils are suitable for redgram cultivation.
 Gulbarga district is known as the 'Tur Bowl of Karnataka' due to its prominent tur dal production.
 The quality Tur Dal from this region is distributed and marketed to other regions and states of India.

 Kalaburagi has around 250 dal mills, with capacities to process 10 to 15 tonnes of Tur per day.
 The physical characteristics of Gulbarga Tur Dal include an orange-yellow color, pleasant aroma during and after cooking, and a fine texture when cooked.
 The split dal is attractive, with clear edges that are not broken.